lsipii/coffeesituation/README.md

 * Image contents vary depending on the observation device positioning
 * should the device positioning resulted images reveal too much of for example some corporate secrets or public spaces the resulting image can be filtered with visual blocks or even face blurring :sparkles:
-* images have a limited lifetime and are automatically truncated
+* images have a limited lifetime

 :sparkles: results may vary